gate-sso/vpn_gate/README.md

 VPN Gate allows you setup your own IPSec server with MFA.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby 2.3.4 or JRuby 9.1.x
+* Ruby 2.3.4

-* You need to setup IPSec server using *scripts* directory's Chef Solo scripts.
+* You need to setup IPSec server using *setup_ipsec.sh* directory's Chef Solo scripts.

 * VPN Gate requires gate_nss_cache and other software to operate appropriately.

+* You will need to run scripts inside app to databases.

 * To configure database, please run rake db:migrate after setting appropriate variables defined in *config/db/database.yml*